 Unsworth LaPlante, PLLC provides assistance with both trust administration and probate.
 We represent executors, heirs, trustees, trust beneficiaries, and other interested parties who may have reason to believe the interests of the deceased are not being appropriately represented.
 If you need assistance after a death, we are here for you.
-Give us a call at 802-879-7133 for personalized advice or contact us to find answers to questions including:
+Give us a call in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 for personalized advice or contact us to find answers to questions including:

 - What happens during probate and trust administration in Vermont?

 - Who should consult with a lawyer about trust administration and probate?